puppetlabs/bolt/documentation/logs.md

 Error logs contain messages for errors that Bolt encountered during execution.
 For example, Bolt prints an error if a PuppetDB query fails.

-Bolt always prints errors to the console.
+Bolt prints errors to the console by default.

 Use an error log if you want to see errors that Bolt raised during a Bolt run.

+### `fatal`

+Fatal logs contain `emerg` and `critical` messages from a Puppet code file (manifest) or apply block.

+Use a fatal error log if you want to see fatal errors raised by issues in your Puppet code.

 ## Using `verbose` logging

-Bolt's `run`, `file upload`, and `file download` commands include the `--verbose` CLI option.
+The following Bolt commands include the `--verbose` CLI option:
+- `bolt command run`
+- `bolt task run`
+- `bolt plan run`
+- `bolt script run`
+- `bolt file upload`
+- `bolt file download`
+- `bolt apply`

 Verbose logging is useful when you want to see the results for Bolt actions on your targets that are usually not printed to standard out (stdout).
 Verbose logging is particularly useful for debugging your tasks and plans.